archives

 "Christopher, thank you, thank you for designing and building such a wonderful boat!

 It's fantastic!
-It FAR exceeds my highest expectations
+It FAR exceeds my highest expectations."

 Richard Copley, owner of ROCAT number two.